 I added tasks to each bucket in the order they will be performed in.
 Unfortunately, new tasks get added to the top of the list, so all my buckets were then displaying tasks in the wrong order.
 Even after you've set target completion dates for tasks, there's no sorting within a bucket, except by manually dragging them into the correct order.

-Each task in a bucket can be assigned to a person.
+Each task in a bucket can be assigned to one or more people.
 As the only member of this plan I skipped that step, which left all of the tasks unassigned (whoops).
 I went back through them all to assign them to me, just to see the effect it has on the progress charts.
 Obviously with more than one member of a plan it makes sense to assign tasks to the appropriate person.
-Currently a task can’t be assigned to more than one person, but that feature is on the roadmap so we should see it in the near future.
 Being able to bulk-assign tasks would also be useful, perhaps assigning someone to a bucket and having each task inherit that assignment.

 After you get underway with your project and start marking tasks as complete, you can keep track of your progress with some neat charts.
 The overall status chart is good (everyone loves a donut), as is the per-member progress chart.
 Missing from this view is a per-bucket chart that I think would be really useful.